 Deb: You seem very happy and comfortable with your style at the moment.
 Has it always been this way?
 Has your look changed much since you began blogging?

-Joanna: Yes a lot.
-It’s taken me a long time to find out where I am comfortable, and to gain the confidence to wear what I want!
-When I started blogging, I wore a lot of Boden and Tory Burch – fitting the Atlanta preppy look!
+Joanna: Yes, a lot.
+It’s taken me a long time to find out where I am comfortable and gain the confidence to wear what I want!
+When I started blogging, I wore many Boden and Tory Burch – fitting the Atlanta preppy look!
 Now I wear what I want.
-I still love to look feminine, and I love a bit of a glamour too.
+I still love to look feminine, and I love a bit of glamour too.
 I spend much more time on makeup, and I love a good red or fuchsia lip!
 My weight fluctuates a lot these days, and I have learned to accept that.
-I workout regularly so I feel fit and strong which gives me confidence with my appearance.
+I work out regularly, so I feel fit and strong, which gives me confidence in my appearance.
 I like to stand out from the crowd these days, and I am certainly the only mom in the carpool with a septum piercing!

 Deb: What are your favorite trends- things you currently enjoy wearing?
 Trends you wouldn’t go near.

 Joanna: My boobs are my biggest challenge!
 I rarely wear shirts or blouses as I end up fiddling with the buttons.
-There are several styles of tops that I just can’t wear, and I am much more comfortable in a great jersey top from AllSaints, for example.
+I just can’t wear several styles of tops, and I am much more comfortable in a great jersey top from AllSaints, for example.
 I think I am like most women, and I am still searching for the perfect bra!
-I’m very aware of trying to conceal my muffin top too – although this bothers me less and less.
-I like to wear shapewear – like an all in one body that smooths my lumps and bumps.
+I’m very aware of trying to conceal my muffin top, too – although this bothers me less and less.
+I like to wear shapewear – like an all-in-one body that smooths my lumps and bumps.
 I love to wear a great blazer or jacket as I think it provides shape, and my favorite is the J.Crew Regent blazers.

-Of course, a great pair of boots or shoes draws attention to my legs, and nothing works better than a great pair of OTK boots!
-I often think I should pay more attention to dressing for my shape, but I can’t resist wearing something if I love it even if it’s not right for me!
+Of course, a great pair of boots or shoes draw attention to my legs, and nothing works better than a great pair of OTK boots!
+I often think I should pay more attention to dressing for my shape, but I can’t resist wearing something if I love it, even if it’s not right for me!

 Deb: I notice you wear a lot of solid neutral colors.
 Why, and has this always been the case?

 Joanna: I’m definitely a lover of gray and black.
-I used to wear a LOT of patterns back in my Boden days, but I just feel too preppy in them now.
-I may be partly influenced by my Husband as he always loves to see me in more urban, neutral palettes.
-You can’t beat a great square cut, boxy t-shirt in a solid color.
-My closet is made up of basics in neutrals, but I do have quite a bit of color too like the Regent blazers I mentioned.
-My color palette right now is navy, black and gray – with a great bright lipstick and dark nails!
+I used to wear many patterns back in my Boden days, but I feel too preppy in them now.
+My husband may be partly influenced as he always loves to see me in more urban, neutral palettes.
+You can’t beat a great square-cut, boxy t-shirt in a solid color.
+My closet is made up of basics in neutrals, but I do have quite a bit of color, too, like the Regent blazers I mentioned.
+My color palette is navy, black and gray – with great bright lipstick and dark nails!
 I get tired of patterned clothes – whereas I feel I can constantly reinvent a solid top.
-Plus I love accessories and would prefer to carry a leopard print bag rather than wear a leopard print top.
+Plus, I love accessories and would prefer to carry a leopard print bag rather than a leopard print top.

 I love the shock value of it – though I also love these days that most people don’t bat an eyelid when they see me.
 I was VERY nervous about the septum piercing as it is quite an aggressive piercing, but it now feels part of me.
 My children accept them (though neither wants any piercings!), and my Husband loves them – or, at least, supported me getting them.
-Maybe it’s my midlife crisis, but whatever I love them, and anything that gives me an opportunity to wear more bling can only be a good thing?
+Maybe it’s my midlife crisis, but whatever, I love them, and anything that allows me to wear more bling can only be a good thing?

 Deb: You say you love jumpsuits- Why, and tips for styling them?

 Joanna: Jumpsuits are completely underrated!
 I have casual splendid ones that I wear in the summer and for travel – they are as comfortable as pajamas!
-I also have a great Isabel Marant checked one and a Zara harem jumpsuit that are my favorites.
-I love the ease of them – throw them on with a great bag and great pair of shoes are you are good to go!
-Keep it simple with some statement shoes.
+I also have a great Isabel Marant checked one and a Zara harem jumpsuit that is my favorites.
+I love the ease of them – throw them on with a great bag, and great pair of shoes are you are good to go!
+Please keep it simple with some statement shoes.

-Joanna: I’m terrible for buying a style in every color!
+Joanna: I’m terrible at buying a style in every color!
 I have odd feet!
-They are very wide, and I have toes that stick out of strappy shoes, so I have to be careful with sandals.
-As soon as I find a style I love, that are comfortable and flatter my feet I get as many colors as possible!
-I have Ragged & Bone Newbury boots in lots of colors – they are a heeled boot – so I find them slimming as they give me height.
-I also have several Golden Goose sneakers – I always find them in the sale, but they are the best sneakers – cool, urban, fun and can be dressed up or down.
+They are very wide, and I have toes that stick out of strappy shoes, so I must be careful with sandals.
+As soon as I find a style I love that is comfortable and flatter my feet, I get as many colors as possible!
+I have Ragged & Bone Newbury boots in lots of colors – they are heeled boots – so I find them slimming as they give me height.
+I also have several Golden Goose sneakers – I always find them in the sale, but they are the best sneakers – cool, urban, fun, and can be dressed up or down.
 I have a glittering pair that I adore.
-As for bags, I tend to go for higher end brands that I can get on sale or on TheOutnet.com.
+As for bags, I tend to go for higher-end brands that I can get on sale or TheOutnet.com.
 My favorite right now is my PS1 fringed satchel and my Stella McCartney fur Falabella.
 I managed to get both hugely discounted.
 I hate to buy full price!

 Deb: You talk about your love for shopping online.
 What are some of your favorite sites for finding items you love?
 Any tips for women who want to shop online?

-Joanna: TheOutnet.com is one of my go to sites – it is the outlet store for Net-a-porter.com so always has great brands discounted.
-As I mentioned I hate to buy full price so I always, always price check and compare sites – Lyst.com is an aggregator site that helps with that.
-Before I hit order I always Google for promo codes and discount codes – you’ll be amazed how many you find even if it is only for free shipping!
-I will never, never order if I have to pay for shipping – these days all sites should offer free shipping and returns (at least hiding it in the sale price).
+Joanna: TheOutnet.com is one of my go-to sites – it is the outlet store for Net-a-porter.com, so it always has great brands discounted.
+As I mentioned, I hate to buy full price, so I always price check and compare sites – Lyst.com is an aggregator site that helps with that.
+Before I hit order, I always Google for promo codes and discount codes – you’ll be amazed how many you find, even if it is only for free shipping!
+I will never order if I have to pay for shipping – these days, all sites should offer free shipping and returns (at least hiding it in the sale price).
 I always wait for codes for AllSaints.com too, so it’s always worth signing up for emails from your favorite stores.

-Deb: If a woman wants to dress a little more edgy, where does she begin.
-Tips to break out of the mold?
+Deb: If a woman wants to dress a little edgier, where does she begin.
+Tips for breaking out of the mold?

-Joanna: Gosh that’s a tough question – I think Pinterest helps hugely with style inspiration and blogs of course.
-I spend hours trawling through photos and comparing with my closet to see how I can reinvent a look.
-Emmanuelle Alt is a great example of how to style urban in a more feminine manner – it doesn’t have to be aggressive.
+Joanna: Gosh, that’s a tough question – I think Pinterest helps hugely with style inspiration and blogs, of course.
+I spend hours trawling through photos and comparing them with my closet to see how I can reinvent a look.
+Emmanuelle Alt is a great example of how to style urban more femininely – it doesn’t have to be aggressive.
 Think about fabrics – leather and denim are key.
-A great pair of ankle boots like the Newburys or Acne Jensens, a pair of pointed flats, along with your choice of sneakers are key basics.
+A great pair of ankle boots like the Newbury or Acne Jensens, a pair of pointed flats, along your choice of sneakers are key basics.
 A blazer and leather jacket will help you keep the look more polished.
-Keep your hair and makeup soft and feminine then you won’t feel too harsh – Ruby Rose is a great example for those with short hair.
+Keep your hair and makeup soft and feminine; then, you won’t feel too harsh – Ruby Rose is a great example for those with short hair.

 Deb: Your blog is named after your daughter Poppy.
 What fashion wisdom and advice are you hoping to impart on your tween daughter?

-Joanna: I am a great believe that as parents we need to remember our job is not to mold our children – our job is to prepare them for the world and give them the confidence to be the best person they can be, whoever that is.
+Joanna: I am a great believer that as parents, we need to remember our job is not to mold our children – our job is to prepare them for the world and give them the confidence to be the best person they can be, whoever that is.
 I want her to challenge the norm and be brave enough not to conform.
-She already has great taste and I let her choose most of her own closet and how to wear it.
+She already has great taste, and I let her choose most of her own closet and how to wear it.
 She wanted her hair short and had a great short bob, which she has now decided to grow out.
-My advice is always to be yourself; there are no rules for fashion (we have plenty of other rules to deal with as kids!).
+My advice is always to be yourself; there are no rules for fashion (we have many other rules to deal with as kids!).

 Deb: Anything else you would like to add?

-Deb: Thanks, Joanna, for sharing your edgy over 40 style with us.
+Deb: Thanks, Joanna, for sharing your edgy over 40 styles with us.
 You are Fabulous!!
 Ladies, be sure to visit Joanna at her blog Poppy’s Style.